Find a Solution That Grants Peace of Mind Schedule a Meeting

 Chapter 11 bankruptcy is primarily geared toward businesses, but individuals with substantial debt and assets may also file.
 This type of bankruptcy allows debtors to reorganize their debts while continuing to operate their businesses.

-The main goal is to restructure the business's finances to make it more viable and capable of repaying its obligations.
+The main goal is to restructure the company's finances to make it more viable and capable of repaying its obligations.
 This can help maintain jobs and allow the business to continue providing products or services to their market.

 Chapter 13 Bankruptcy